Xanthine: Clinical significance

 Derivatives of xanthine (known collectively as xanthines) are a group of alkaloids commonly used for their effects as mild stimulants and as bronchodilators, notably in the treatment of asthma or influenza symptoms.
 In contrast to other, more potent stimulants like sympathomimetic amines, xanthines mainly act to oppose the actions of adenosine, and increase alertness in the central nervous system.

 Toxicity

 Methylxanthines (methylated xanthines), which include caffeine, aminophylline, IBMX, paraxanthine, pentoxifylline, theobromine, theophylline, and 7-methylxanthine (heteroxanthine), among others, affect the airways, increase heart rate and force of contraction, and at high concentrations can cause cardiac arrhythmias.
 In high doses, they can lead to convulsions that are resistant to anticonvulsants.
 Methylxanthines induce gastric acid and pepsin secretions in the gastrointestinal tract.
-Methylxanthines are metabolized by cytochrome P450 in the liver.
+Methylxanthines are metabolized by cytochrome P450 enzymes in the liver.

 If swallowed, inhaled, or exposed to the eyes in high amounts, xanthines can be harmful, and they may cause an allergic reaction if applied topically.